ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 When you do have the conversation, be direct and specific:

-"We're about four weeks from wrapping the engagement.
+"We are about four weeks from wrapping the engagement.
 I want to make sure we leave you in a really strong position.
-Let me walk you through what we'll cover in our final phase."
+Let me walk you through what we will cover in our final phase."

 Frame the offboarding as a deliverable, not an administrative inconvenience.
-You're handing them a well-organized, documented, ready-to-use asset — not just shutting down an account.
+You are handing them a well-organized, documented, ready-to-use asset, not just shutting down an account.

 Before you start executing the handoff, audit what was actually promised versus what was delivered.
-This is not about looking for gaps to blame — it's about making sure your final weeks are focused on the right things.
+This is not about looking for gaps to blame, it is about making sure your final weeks are focused on the right things.

 Pull up the original scope document.
 Map each deliverable to its completion status.
 For anything incomplete, decide:

 Document everything.
-This audit becomes the backbone of your final status report — and your protection if there's a dispute later.
+This audit becomes the backbone of your final status report, and your protection if there is a dispute later.

 A note on scope creep: this is also the moment where clients often try to squeeze in "one last request."
-You'll need to decide case by case whether to accommodate it.
-Our default: if it's small and builds goodwill, do it.
-If it's significant, scope it as a separate engagement (even if you decide to do it at no charge).
-Having a clear record of what was and wasn't part of the engagement matters.
+You will need to decide case by case whether to accommodate it.
+Our default: if it is small and builds goodwill, do it.
+If it is significant, scope it as a separate engagement (even if you decide to do it at no charge).
+Having a clear record of what was and was not part of the engagement matters.
+A tight scope of work from the start makes this audit far simpler.

 This is the most underinvested part of most agency offboardings.
 A genuine knowledge transfer takes time and intention.
-It's not just sending a Google Drive folder.
+It is not just sending a Google Drive folder.

 Break it into three categories:

-Strategic assets — the thinking that drove the work.
+Strategic assets.
+The thinking that drove the work.
 Brand positioning documents.
 Audience research.
 Market analysis.
 Customer journey maps.
-These should be organized, labeled, and explained with a brief context document so whoever picks them up next understands what they're looking at and why it matters.
+These should be organized, labeled, and explained with a brief context document so whoever picks them up next understands what they are looking at and why it matters.

 The test: can their next vendor (or internal team) pick up this documentation and actually use it without calling you?
-That's the bar.
+That is the bar.

 Create a master list of every tool and account the agency touched: